qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/raster-needs-reformatting/index.md

+---
-# Data Scenario: Raster Data Needs Reformatting
+title: "Data Scenario: Raster Data Needs Reformatting"
+categories: ["Data issue"]
+---

 A colleague e-mails you aerial imagery of a potential study site that you would like to view in QGIS alongside some other data.
 The person who provided the data